bucketco/bucket-javascript-sdk/packages/react-sdk/README.md

 ## Setup

+### 1. Define Flags (optional)

-To get type safe feature flags, extend the definition of `Flags` and defines which flags you have.
+To get type safe feature flags, extend the definition of the `Flags` interface and define which flags you have.
 See the example below for the details.

 If no explicit flag definitions are provided, there will be no types checked flag lookups.

-To get started, add the `BucketProvider` context provider to your application.
-This will initialize the Bucket SDK, fetch feature flags and start listening for Live Satisfaction events.

 **Example:**